Shake before use: universal enhancement of quantum thermometry by unitary driving: Acknowledgments

 \section{Acknowledgments}

 E.T. acknowledges support from the PNRR MUR Project PE0000023-NQSTI.
-G.G. kindly acknowledges support from the Ministero dell’Università e della Ricerca (MUR) under the “Rita Levi-Montalcini” grant and to INFN.
 L.M. acknowledges support from the PRIN MUR Project 2022RATBS4.
 C.M. acknowledges support from the National Research Centre for HPC, Big Data and Quantum Computing, PNRR MUR Project CN0000013-ICSC.
 M.G.A.P acknowledges partial support by Khalifa University of Science and Technology through the project C2PS-8474000137.
+G.G. kindly acknowledges support from the Ministero dell’Università e della Ricerca (MUR) under the “Rita Levi-Montalcini” grant and to INFN.

 \widetext

 0.4cm

 {S\arabic{equation}} {S\arabic{figure}}